From the depths of the deepest ocean

 microplastics and atmospheric aerosols keep turning up wherever

 scientists look.
-A new expedition, however, led by researchers from
+A 2020 expedition, however, led by researchers from

 Colorado State University, has identified the air just above the surface of the Southern Ocean, surrounding Antarctica, as one of the

 few places on Earth that has been relatively untouched by